 This is a familiar attempt to make good on the Tempting Idea we mentioned in the Introduction.
 The challenges facing this view are equally familiar.
 Enoch himself has forcefully posed some of these challenges in his (2006 and 2011a).
-We cannot hope to assess this strategy here, but we do want to emphasize that this kind of constructivism about ethical facts does not underwrite Indispensabilism.
-This kind of constructivism supports a domain-specific claim about the metaphysics of ethics, rather than a global epistemic thesis about the significance of deliberative indispensability (which is what Indispensabilism is).
+We cannot hope to asses this strategy here, but we do want to emphasize that this kind of constructivism about ethical facts does not underwrite Indispensabilism: the constructivist appeals to a domain-specific claim about the metaphysics of ethics, not a global epistemic thesis about the significance of deliberative indispensability.
 Perhaps this suggested constructivist view - which is only about ethical facts in particular - is all that we should have wanted from the Tempting Idea to start with.
-If so, this brings out the poor fit between Indispensabilism and the intuitive idea it was supposed to underwrite.
+If so, this brings out the poor fit between Indispensabilism and the intuitive idea it was supposed to underwrite.34